fmarchioni/openshift-demo/README.md

-openshift-jee-sample
+openshift-wf-cluster
 ====================

-A sample app to be deployed on openshift environments
+A sample distributable web application to be deployed on a cluster

-Note: to build this repository with maven you must specify "-Popenshift", eg "mvn clean package -Popenshift"